 - We aim to leverage trusted voices who can motivate every New Mexican to respond to the census.

-- We are working with the New Mexico Civic Engagement Table to support a statewide Complete Count Committee Advocacy Coaltion and promoting optimal federal and state census outreach funding.
+- We participate and advocated for the NM Statewide Complete Count Commission in promoting optimal federal and state census outreach funding.

 New Mexico Counts 2020 is a two-year state advocacy and action plan developed by the New Mexico Census Funder Collaborative with a mission to assure that all New Mexicans are counted in the 2020 Census and have a positive impact in our communities.
 Our funding collaborative is now formalizing a process for implementing the plan under the oversight of a New Mexico Counts 2020 Committee composed of funders and other key partners.